fastai/course-v3/docs/index.md

 ### Our forums

 Got stuck?
 Want to know more about some topic?
 Your first port of call should be [forums.fast.ai](https://forums.fast.ai/).
 There are thousands of students and practitioners asking and answering questions there.
 That means that it's likely your question has already been answered!
-So click the little magnifying class in the top right there, and search for the information you need; for instance, if you have some error message, paste a bit of it into the search box.
+So click the little magnifying glass in the top right there, and search for the information you need; for instance, if you have some error message, paste a bit of it into the search box.

 The forum software we use is called [Discourse](https://www.discourse.org/about).
 When you first join, it will show you some tips and tricks.
 There is also this [handy walk-thru](https://forums.episodeinteractive.com/t/a-quick-how-to-for-discourse/48/1) provided by another Discourse forum (not affiliated with fast.ai).